 Animal researchers have traditionally been apprehensive about attributing human emotions to other animals for fear of being anthropomorphic.
 But observations of animal behavior over the last few decades have made the attribution of deep emotion to some non-human animals more difficult to deny.

-The most recent evidence comes from Joan Gonzalvo of the Tethys Research Institute, who since 2006 has been observing the bottlenose dolphin population of the Amvrakikos Gulf in the Mediterranean Sea.
+That work comes from Joan Gonzalvo of the Tethys Research Institute, who since 2006 has been observing the bottlenose dolphin population of the Amvrakikos Gulf in the Mediterranean Sea.
 During one expedition, the researcher and his team witnessed a heartbreaking scene between a mother dolphin and her deceased newborn calf.
 The mother could be seen repeatedly lifting the corpse to the surface.

 "This was repeated over and over again, sometimes frantically, during two days of observation," said Gonzalvo.
 "The mother never separated from her calf....
 [She] seemed unable to accept the death."